 The corporation may submit a computer-generated Form 1118 and schedules if they conform to the IRS version.
 However, if a software program is used, it must be approved by the IRS for use in filing substitute forms.
 This ensures the proper placement of each item appearing on the IRS version.
-For more information, get Pub.
-1167, Substitute Printed, Computer-Prepared and Computer-Generated Tax Forms and Schedules.
+For more information, see Pub.
+1167, General Rules and Specifications for Substitute Forms and Schedules.